 Portal-A reference inside a ScopedMemory instance settable on that instance which may reference an object in that area.
-A portal can be used to pass information between instances of Schedulable executing in that areas.
+A portal can be used to pass information between instances of Schedulable executing in a given area.

 Scope stack-A stack of the memory areas the current Schedulable instance has entered in order of entry. in-use memory areas.